1. What is Big Data?

 Ingesting Data, Storing Data (Data Modelling), and Processing data (Data wrangling, Data transformations, and querying data).

-It help as to find out underlying patterns, unfamiliar and other useful information within a data leading to business benefits.
+It helps to find out underlying patterns, unfamiliar and other useful information within a data leading to business benefits.

 Answer: The mapper output is stored in the local file system of each individual mapper node.

-Temporary directory location can be setup in configuration
+Temporary directory location can be set up in the configuration

 By the Hadoop administrator.

 The intermediate data is cleaned up after the Hadoop Job completes.